What is crime prevention?

 - Stay still and play dead.

-- Run for an exit in a zigzagging pattern, or
+- Run for an exit, or

 - Attack the shooter.

-On line dating
+On line safety

 - Never give personal information to people that you don’t know (name, home address, phone number, etc.).